tpicks95/npjComputationalMaterials/README.md

 # Benchmarking model-based design of experiment approaches with a pharmaceutical crystallisation emulator

-1. Download the plot.html for an interactive version of the hypervolume figures used in the manuscript.
+1. [Click to view interactive version of the hypervolume figures used in the manuscript] https://tpicks95.github.io/npjComputationalMaterials/plot.html